Protecting against bowel cancer

 This page tells you about other ways to reduce your risk of bowel cancer, apart from with a healthy diet.
 You can find the following information

 People who do more physical exercise have a lower risk of large bowel (colon) cancer.
-We don't know why exercise helps.
-It may affect your hormone levels.
-Or it may change the speed that your body ticks over (your metabolic rate).
-Or it may even change the length of time food stays in your bowel.
+We don't know exactly how exercise helps.
+It may be because exercise can affect your hormone levels.
+Or because doing exercise speeds up the length of time food stays in your bowel.
+This reduces the amount of time the bowel lining is in contact with harmful chemicals such as those released when you drink alcohol or eat red or processed meat.

 Other possible protective factors